 In Lyon, we also eat with our fingers!

-It’s not always easy to find vegetarian or vegan food in a city which adores meat in all it’s many forms!
+It’s not always easy to find vegetarian or vegan food in a city which adores meat in all its many forms!
 However, local chefs have taken this to task and there are now many places serving delicious and healthy vegetarian and vegan organic food.

-It would take quite some time to talk about all the fabulous bakeries in Lyon considering there is one of every street corner, but This Is Lyon will take you to some of our favourite spots and to where our readers have discovered the best baguettes!
+It would take quite some time to talk about all the fabulous bakeries in Lyon considering there is one on every street corner, but This Is Lyon will take you to some of our favourite spots and to where our readers have discovered the best baguettes!